mickeyshaughnessy/StarConflict/README.md

 The game objects are complete string representations of game states.
 These are stored in the server Redis with keys `'game:'+<_id>` and are passed to clients.
+When a change of state is initiated on the server:

-Game states are instantiated into a game - a group of Card and Player objects - when the game state is to be updated.
-The card objects are destroyed when the game state is finished updating.
+1. Game states are instantiated from the game state representation, g, into a game, G - a group of Card and Player objects.
+2. The triggering event, `e`, is validated.
+3. The game G is modified by the triggering event and the Player and Card methods.
+4. The final game state is deinstatiated into a new string representation, `g'`.

-A player action on the client is first validated and then pushed to the server to update.
+A player action on the client is pushed to the server to update.
 After the update the new game state is pushed to the clients.
 Clients will re-render the game state whenever it is pushed to them from the remote server or after a local player action.